Books, magazines, pamphlets about what I should expect for the next nine months.

 – Magic Eraser was God’s gift to moms and will also give you another additional 30 minutes on the phone with your mom.

 – Instead of saving for college, start a DisneyWorld savings account.
-Before you even find out you are pregnant.

 – Those ballet classes and soccer programs are more for your sanity than for their “enrichment”.